turgu1/ibmf/README.md

 - Characters colored in GREEN are supported
 - Characters colored in RED will return a space character (no bitmap) as they are not supported
 - Characters colored in GRAY will return the equivalent ASCII character
-- Characters in YELLOW are supported only through the Computer Modern Typewriter typefaces

 ### 2.1 Table 1 - ASCII codes: